Smalley's Inn & Restaurant: History

-Smalley's Inn closed its doors on January 15 at 2pm, 2020.
-The building is for sale.

 Smalley Inn was opened in 1852 by James Smalley.
 In 1924, the inn and much of Carmel burned to the ground.
 A new Smalley's Hotel was built.
 The hotel was located where the Palmer Agency, Smith Barney and the Smalley Inn Restaurant are located now.
 The Putnam County National Bank was also located in Smalley's Hotel in 1896.

 The old hotel was later divided and sold to private business owners.
-Millie Conigllio bought Smalley Inn & Restaurant in the early 1950's.
-As a new resident to the area, she decided to keep the name.
-The business was later taken up by her son, Anthony F. Porto Sr., who remains as the current owner, along with his son, Anthony M. Porto Jr. Smalley's, along with a swath of buildings on Carmel's Route 52 business corridor, was once again ravished by fire in 1974 (fifty years after the similar conflagration of 1924).
-Recently the Inn was renovated.
-A family restaurant currently lies to the left of the old fashioned bar.
-Smalley Inn & Restaurant is an Italian-American restaurant located on NYS Route 52 in Carmel, New York.
-Smalley Inn announced its closure in 2020, reportedly due to financial reasons as well as Porto's health, and ended service at 2:00 PM on January 15, 2020 after over 55 years in business.
+Millie Conigllio bought Smalley Inn & Restaurant in the early 1950s.
+As a new resident of the area, she decided to keep the name.

+The business was later taken up by her son, Anthony F. Porto Sr., who remains the current owner, along with his son, Anthony M. Porto Jr.

+Smalley's, along with a swath of buildings on Carmel's Route 52 business corridor, was once again ravished by fire in 1974 (50 years after the similar conflagration of 1924).
+Recently, the Inn was renovated.

+A family restaurant currently lies to the left of the old-fashioned bar.

+Smalley's Inn announced its closure in 2020, reportedly due to financial reasons as well as Porto's health, and service came to an end on January 15, 2020, at 2:00 PM., after being in business for over 55 years.